 - Exercise and physical stimulation, especially if they’re an outdoor cat

-Pet sitting is largely in the realm of cats and dogs, but there are certainly many pet parents in need of care for their rabbits, horses, reptiles and tropical fish.
-So, if you’re applying for a specialized pet sit, be sure you’re confident in the specific care that species needs.
+Pet sitting is largely in the realm of cats and dogs, but there are certainly many pet parents in need of care for their rabbits, horses, reptiles, tropical fish, and more.
+So, if you’re applying for a specialized pet sit, make sure you’re confident in the specific care that the species needs.

 And if you’re unsure, ask the pet parents for a detailed description of what’s needed, and only agree to the sit if you’re sure you can provide the pet care that their animals need.